MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-mac-install-prerequisites.md

 ### Minimum Mac and Teams versions

 - You must be running on macOS Monterey (12) or higher.
 - To see the “Try the new Teams” toggle, your current Teams app must be running version 1.6.00.12303 or higher.
-If you are at a lower version, select on the overflow menu (…) and select **>**Check for updates >Update**, and restart your app.
-If you still don't see the App Switcher, please Report a Problem.
+If you are at a lower version, select the three dots on the overflow menu (…), select **Check for updates**, **Update**, and restart your app.
+If you still don't see the App Switcher, **Report a Problem**.
 - To install the new Teams client, the user needs admin privileges for their computer.
 If the user doesn't have admin privileges, admins can user their MDM (or whatever other way they deploy and install software on devices without admin privileges) and use this [**PKG**](https://statics.teams.cdn.office.net/production-osx/enterprise/webview2/lkg/MicrosoftTeams.pkg).

 >[!Note]
 > Only **Microsoft Autoupdate** can be used to update new Teams.
 >Learn more: [**Update Office for Mac automatically**](https://support.microsoft.com/office/update-office-for-mac-automatically-bfd1e497-c24d-4754-92ab-910a4074d7c1)

 ### Turn ON System Notification

-After installing the new client, if users don't choose to Allow Notifications with the initial macOS Alert about notifications settings, then users must turn on the "Allow Notifications” from system settings
+After installing the new client, if users don't choose to Allow Notifications with the initial macOS Alert about notifications settings, then users must turn on the **Allow Notifications** from system settings.

 1. Open macOS System Preferences.
-2. Go to Notifications & Focus > Under App Notifications, select Microsoft Teams.
+2. Go to **Notifications & Focus** and under **App Notifications**, select Microsoft Teams.
-3. Switch the “Allow notifications” toggle to turn on notifications.
+3. Switch the **Allow notifications** toggle to turn on notifications.

 :::image type="content" source="media/new-teams-mac-notifications.png" alt-text="new teams for mac notifications":::